 But while it might be tempting to increase your ISO all the time, you should treat it with caution.
 Think of the ISO as a balancing act to give you what you need.
 But always aim to keep it as low as you possibly can.
 It’s the best way to ensure the quality of your photos is not affected.

-So when should you use low ISO and when should you increase the ISO?
+So when should low ISO be used and when should the ISO be increased?

 You should use a low ISO wherever possible.
 This would include any time you are using a tripod where your shutter speed isn’t of any importance.
 For example, if you are photographing a landscape scene you can have a slow shutter speed.

 Or if you are photographing outside on a sunny day then shouldn't need to raise your ISO much (keep in mind that raising your ISO slightly isn't going to show any noise).

 On the other hand, for example if you are photographing a city scene at night and want to freeze the action (i.e. cars and people) you will have no choice but to raise your ISO.
 Another scenario that will require you to raise your ISO is when you are photographing anything handheld.
 Most people will struggle to hold a camera steady enough to avoid camera shake at anything slower than 1/60 sec.

 So, if you find that is the case, then increase your ISO to the point where it will allow you to take the photo handheld.